AsahiLinux/docs/FAQ.md

 Yes!
 The Installer already configures dual booting.
 You would need to go out of your way to erase macOS, and it's *not recommended* to do so.

+## Can I boot Asahi Linux purely from an USB drive?

+No, unfortunately not.
+The macOS hardware does not support booting from USB storage, period.
+It is completely physically impossible to boot from USB while making no changes to internal storage.
+This is by design, for security reasons.

 ## I have ~40GB of free disk space but the installer says that's not enough!

 The installer always leaves 38GB of disk space *free* for macOS upgrades to work.
 That means you need enough disk space for the new OS *on top of* those 38GB.